 - Entry point splitting: separates code by entry point(s) in the app

-- Dynamic splitting: separates code where dynamic import() statements are used
+- Dynamic splitting: separates code where dynamic import() expressions are used

 Script type module